jamiealquiza/bicache/README.md

 Sets `key` to `value` (if exists, updates).
 Set can be used to update an existing TTL'd key without affecting the TTL.
 A status bool is returned to signal whether or not the set was successful.
 A `false` is returned when Bicache is configured with `NoOverflow` enabled and the cache is full.

-### SetTTL(key, value, \<ttl seconds\>)
+### SetTTL(key, value, seconds)
 ```go
 ok := c.SetTTL("key", "value", 3600)
 ```

-Sets `key` to `value` (if exists, updates) with a `ttl` expiration (in seconds).
+Sets `key` to `value` (if exists, updates) with a TTL expiration (in seconds).
 SetTTL can be used to add a TTL to an existing non-TTL'd key, or, updating an existing TTL.
 A status bool is returned to signal whether or not the set was successful.
 A `false` is returned when Bicache is configured with `NoOverflow` enabled and the cache is full.

 ### Get(key)
 ```go